dingherself/dingherself.github.io/legal/cookie-policy.md

 ## What are cookies?

 Cookies are small pieces of information that are placed on your computer when you visit websites.
 They are supposed to improve your experience using those sites---unfortunately, this has not always been the case.
-This Cookie Policy explains explains what information they gather and how this site uses that information.
+This Cookie Policy explains, for this particular site, what information they gather and that information is used.

 You can learn more about cookies [here](https://www.cookiesandyou.com/about-cookies/).